HydroModPy/HydroModPy/hydromodpy/simulation/README.md

 - Solver-specific bridging code: `simulation/adapters/` (`flow/` and `transport/`)
 - Runtime state contracts and concrete models: `simulation/state/`

-## Hooks and adapters
+## Callbacks and adapters

-Hooks are orthogonal to this separation.
+Process-family callbacks are orthogonal to this separation.

-- Hooks customize runtime state before or after a process family.
+- Callbacks can trigger orchestration side-effects around process families.
 - Adapters execute one concrete solver for one resolved run.

-Keeping hooks does not require the runner to import solver classes directly.
+Keeping callbacks does not require the runner to import solver classes directly.